gsuarezr/QCHACK2021/README.md

 5. Yen-Chen Wu

-We would like to credit Hsuan Pai for the design
+We would like to credit Hsuan Pai for the design of the cats